 Further, access for all students to the state’s educational opportunities could improve by permitting all nonpublic students to participate in public school offerings, such as art classes, sports, and other courses.
 Many states across the country allow nonpublic students to participate in classes and extracurricular activities.
 A student’s age and funding should not pose barriers to participation.

-Finally, holding homeschooled students to a higher standard on test requirements should be addressed.
 Currently, homeschoolers must take a nationally norm-referenced test, which means that the scores are compared to other students in the country.
 Georgia’s state test is not nationally normed, which could mean it only compares student scores within the state.
+Holding homeschooled students to a higher standard on test requirements should be addressed.

 -

-Around 7.1% of families in Georgia homeschooled prior to the pandemic.
+Around 16.0% of families in Georgia homeschooled during the height of the pandemic (Fall 2020).

 -